fafouine/cybersecurity-learning/learning-log.md

 ### whats next?
 - create more .md files in notes as I learn about more subjects.
 - enter completed exercices

+## <2025-10-17 Fri>
+**NOTE:** Changed curiculum to a more suitable schedule since the previous one was not advanced enough.
+New schedule described in here: